-A year ago I bought a liquor store in the center of Ljubljana with very little experience and knowledge in this field.
+A year ago I bought a liquor store in the centre of Ljubljana with very little experience and knowledge in this field.

 There were about 300 different Slovenian wines in the store, however almost every day customers were looking for wine that I didn’t have and didn’t even know anything about.